 There are many possible reasons why you want to start beekeeping – it could be for the income, its environmental benefits, or simply the fun of it.
-Regardless, it takes effort and time to become a backyard beekeeper.
+Regardless, it takes effort and time to be really good at it.

 Backyard beekeeping for beginners starts with research.
 You have to learn the bee basics, local beekeeping laws and limits, and how to start for a more successful outcome